-How did your child internalise their thinking of the trigger and their emotion to it?
+How did your child interpret or link the trigger and their emotion to it?
 This is where your child has a choice as to how they will react by choosing an attribution that is matched to the situation.
 This is where many children go wrong.

-As a parent, you can coach your child the choices they can make at this stage.
+As a parent, you can coach your child the choices and attributions they can make at this stage.

 Stage Four – What action did your child choose to take?

 Sometimes things simply make us feel angry enough that we want to act upon it.
 Therefore, it’s important to teach children that they have a choice about how to respond to their feelings, and not be driven by emotions.
 You can teach your child what are the acceptable and unacceptable ways to react when they are angry.

 Anger issues in children